Use influencer reporting and What if? Scenarios to hone future campaigns

 The chart below shows the relationship between impression volume and unique devices on a given network.
 Over the life of this campaign, an average of 6.2 impressions are served per device.
 However, during the first week, only 1.2 impressions are served per device.
 The network delivers impressions at a set rate to fill the IO while its ability to find new unique users flattens.
 The longer the campaign runs, the more likely a user will be served the ad more than once (an average of 6.2 times, in this example).
 To avoid oversaturating a target group, set a lower frequency cap for the campaign.
 This will ensure that users are not served ads beyond a given frequency.

 The What if? tool developed by Kochava, allows you to do just that.
 Campaigns can be configured with different settings and hypothetically rerun.
 In this case, a customer could create two different What if?
 Scenarios to compare the results of removing the highest-influencing network and the highest-converting network.
 Based on the results of these two What if?
-Scenarios, real-world decisions can be made with confidence.
+Scenarios, real-world decisions can be made with confidence, thanks to this multi-touch attribution approach.

 - Influencers versus Closers: Influencer reports show which engagements (clicks and impressions) happened but did not win the install.